nak14/nak14/README.md

 - 👋 Hi, I’m @nickkrauts - a full-stack software engineer.
-- 👀 I’m interested in building beautiful websites and applications to help onboard everyone onto a bitcoin standard.
+- 👀 I’m interested in building beautiful websites & applications to help onboard everyone onto a bitcoin standard.
 - 🌱 I’m currently falling further down the rabbit hole while also developing my JavaScript & React portfolio.
 - 📫 You can reach me on: twitter @nickkrauts or email nickkrauts@protonmail.com